8 Minute Read

-If you have trouble with constantly falling into the comparison trap, consider some sound advice from best-selling author and Ramsey Personality Rachel Cruze.
+If you have trouble constantly falling into the comparison trap, consider some sound advice from best-selling author and Ramsey Personality Rachel Cruze.
 In her book Love Your Life, Not Theirs, she shows you how to quit playing the comparison game, how to think before you actually spend money, and how to start saving like you truly mean it.
-Pretty soon you’ll be so caught up in your own life you’ll find yourself saying, "The Joneses who?"
+Pretty soon, you’ll be so caught up in your own life you’ll find yourself saying, “The Joneses who?”

 2. They don’t think they make enough money.

 Most of the time, it’s not someone’s salary that’s the problem—it’s their behavior.
 Spending more money than you make will cause you to stay in debt.
-That’s why we say it’s so important to budget.
+That’s why it’s so important to budget.